Add resources like documents, data, and other content to your workflow workflows. Here’s what you need to know:

 Global File Storage

-When you upload a file to your automation, it is only available to that automation.
-If you want to make a file available to all your automations, you can use the File Storage command or the User Interface for “Files” in the left navigation.
+When you upload a file to your workflow, it is only available to that workflow.
+If you want to make a file available to all your workflows, you can use the File Storage command or the User Interface for “Files” in the left navigation.

-• Access shared files across all your automations
+• Access shared files across all your workflows

 • Great for resources you use frequently